Isle of Wight ferry beginners' guide

 Can I take my bicycle on the ferry?

-- Hovertravel's hovercraft from Southsea to Ryde can only carry two bicycles at a time.
+- Hovertravel's hovercraft from Southsea to Ryde can only carry four bicycles at a time.

-- The Red Funnel Red Jet from Southampton to West Cowes only allows fold up bikes in a cycle bag.
+- The Red Funnel Red Jet from Southampton to West Cowes has bike racks, but it is first-come first-served.

 Can I take my dog to the Isle of WIght?

 - Red Funnel has similar guidelines to Wightlink.
-For the car ferry from Southampton to East Cowes, they recommend dogs are left in cars, but do have a pet area in the lounge area of the car deck.
-Their website also explains that there is an on the spot £50 cleaning fine if your dog 'fouls' onboard -not sure if the same would apply to my toddler...
-Pets are also allowed on the Red Jet to West Cowes, but need to be on leads.
+For the car ferry from Southampton to East Cowes, they recommend dogs are left in cars.
+However, they do have a pet area in the lounge area of the car deck.
+Their website also explains that there is an on the spot £50 cleaning fine if your dog 'fouls' onboard.
+Not sure if the same would apply to my toddler.
+Pets are also allowed on the Red Jet passenger ferry to West Cowes, but need to be on leads.

 - Hovertravel allow dogs on leads, and also have a fine for erratic pooping pooches.